Higher Diploma in Midwifery

 The HSE has identified that applicants must:

-- Be registered in the General Division of the Register of Nurses maintained by Bord Altranais agus Cnáimhseachais na hÉireann or entitled to be so registered.
+- Be registered in the General Division of the Register of Nurses maintained by Nursing and Midwifery Board of Ireland (NMBI) or entitled to be so registered

-- Have a minimum of 6 months post registration experience as an RGN within the past 3 years (by closing date for receipt of completed applications), working a minimum of 78 hours per month.
+- Have a minimum of 6 months post registration experience as an RGN within the past 3 years, working a minimum of 78 hours per month

 |School||School of Health & Science|